Endogenous Coalition Formation in Policy Debates: Coalitions in the Policy Process

 \section{Coalitions in the Policy Process}

-``Coalitions'' are a central element in theories of the policy process \citep{sabatier2014theories}.
+Coalitions are a central element in theories of the policy process \citep{sabatier2014theories}.
 The Advocacy Coalition Framework (ACF) attributes a central role to clusters of actors with congruent policy beliefs \citep{sabatier1993policy}.
 According to proponents of the ACF, there are usually between two and five coalitions in any given policy process.

 Advocacy coalitions emerge because of overlapping functional roles of actors \citep{zafonte1998shared} and, primarily, because of mutually reinforcing policy learning within coalitions \citep{sabatier1993policy}, thus leading to a remarkable stability of coalitions over multiple decades.
-In a policy network of various actors with partly compatible and partly incompatible policy preferences, actors with similar institutional roles will stick together and mutually reinforce and complement each other's position.
-For example, in an environmental--industrial conflict, two environmental NGOs may hold only partly congruent policy beliefs initially, but they are more likely to adopt each other's policy instrument claims than their political opponents' claims in order to gain or maintain a powerful position in the policy network through the operation of a cohesive coalition with coherent policy beliefs.
+In a policy network of actors with partly compatible and partly incompatible policy preferences, actors with similar institutional roles will stick together and mutually reinforce and complement each other's positions.
+Two non-governmental organizations, for example, may initially hold only partly congruent policy beliefs but are likely to adopt and reinforce each other's policy beliefs, rather than their opponents' beliefs.
+They have an incentive to do so in order to gain or maintain a position of power in the policy network through the operation of a cohesive coalition with coherent policy beliefs.